Subvention of Publication Program

 Questions about proposal preparation or review can be addressed to the Chair of the Review Committee.
 You may also contact any member of the Review Committee for advice about proposal preparation.

-Chair, Dr. Judith Giesberg, Professor, Department of History
+Judith Giesberg, PhD, Professor, Department of History, Chair

-Dr. Megan Quigley, Assistant Professor, Department of English
+Megan Quigley, PhD, Associate Professor, Department of English

 Millicent Gaskell, Director, Falvey Memorial Library